Excluding a line from positroids: Introduction

 The rest of this paper is structured as follows.
 In Section \ref{sec: preliminaries}, we will give more background on matroids and positroids.
 In Section \ref{sec: excluded minors}, we will use a list of $9$ known excluded minors for the class of positroids to prove two structural properties for low-rank positroids.
 In Section \ref{sec: the extremal examples}, we will describe the matroids for which equality holds in Theorem \ref{thm: main} and prove that they are in fact positroids and are $U_{2, \ell+2}$-minor-free.
-We will prove Theorem \ref{thm: main} in Section \ref{sec: the main proof}, and conclude in Section \ref{sec: future work} by discussing several directions for future work.
+In Section \ref{sec: the main proof} we will prove Theorem \ref{thm: main} as a consequence of Theorem \ref{thm: main result with proof}.
+Then in Section \ref{sec:minor-closed-classes}, we will comment on specializations of Theorem \ref{thm: main result with proof} to various minor-closed classes of matroids that are contained in the positroids or in the transversal matroids, and prove Theorem \ref{thm: main other classes}.
+We conclude in Section \ref{sec: future work} by discussing several directions for future work.